FasterXML/jackson-module-parameter-names/README.md

 By default, Jackson uses single argument constructors for mapping whole JSON value into value of the argument.

-To override this behavior use the `ParameterNamesModule` constructor with `JsonCreator.Mode`.
+To override this behavior use the `ParameterNamesModule` constructor with `JsonCreator.Mode` parameter.
 For example, to use same behavior as for constructors with multiple parameters:
 ```java